newtron-framework/newtron-docs/docs/document/asset-management.md

+---
+description: "Manage CSS and JavaScript with Newtron's Asset Manager.
+Register once, use anywhere.
+Global and page-specific assets."
+---

 # Asset Management

 Newtron's Asset Manager provides a clean way to organize and manage CSS and JavaScript files.
 Register assets once, then easily include them on any page.